 MAUVE++ (Multiguideline Accessibility and Usability Validation Environment) is a system to evaluate accessibility of websites by checking their HTML and CSS code through guidelines, it provides validation results for different types of stakeholders, and supports validation of W3C WCAG 2.1 guidelines.

-.
-It is a command-line tool for checking static HTML pages on your hard drive.
-You can specify which level of the Web Content Accessibility Guidelines (WCAG) 2.0 the code should be tested against.
-(Licence: MIT.)
-The source code has not been updated since early 2018, so it has not been updated since the publication of WCAG 2.0. - WaaT: Web Accessibility Assessment Tool is a Java-based tool developed by the European Project ACCESSIBLE.
+See also MAUVE++.
+Neither site could be reached on 06.05.2022.) - WaaT: Web Accessibility Assessment Tool is a Java-based tool developed by the European Project ACCESSIBLE.
 More information is available on the website of the ACCESSIBLE project.
 (In “beta” since 2013, with no update since that time.
 Licence: MIT.)

 -